la3za/Multi-Face-GPS-Clock/README.md

 # Yet another Arduino GPS clock

-Blog post with documentation of hardware and screen: https://la3za.blogspot.com/2021/09/gps-clock.html
+Arduino Mega with 20 x 4 LCD taking data from a GPS.
+Blog post with documentation of hardware and some 17 different screens: https://la3za.blogspot.com/2021/09/gps-clock.html

 Blog posts detailing the development: